Grelot/blog/content/resume/index.md

 # Education

-* **2016: Master's degree of Bioinformatics**, Université Paris Diderot Paris 7, France
+* **2016: Master's degree of Bioinformatics**, Université Paris Diderot, France
-* **2014: Licence's degree of Bioinformatics**, Université Paris Diderot Paris 7, France
+* **2014: Licence's degree of Bioinformatics**, Université Paris Diderot, France

 # Experience

-**February 2017 to present: Computational biologist**, CNRS UMR 5175, Center of Functional Ecology and Evolution, Montpellier
+**February 2017 to present: Computer scientist**, CNRS UMR 5175, Center of Functional Ecology and Evolution, Montpellier
 - New softwares for the analysis and visualization of megadata from high-throughput DNA sequencing (genomics, environmental DNA).
 I also ensure technology watch to implement new data processing methods and optimize scientific reproducibility. *(python, R, bash, snakemake, julia, C++, SLURM, Docker, Singularity, univa grid engine)*

-**January 2016 to august 2016: Software developer** (Master internship), INSERM UMR S598, Genetics of Diabetes, Paris
+**January 2016 to august 2016: Software ingineer** (Master internship), INSERM UMR S598, Genetics of Diabetes, Paris
 - New features for a software dedicated to detection and annotation of rare genetic variants from human genome sequence data. *(python, mySQL, qt4 )*